apache/apisix/docs/en/latest/admin-api.md

 When Apache APISIX launches, the Admin API will listen on `9080` port by default (`9443` port for HTTPS).
 You could take another port by modifying the [conf/config.yaml](../../../conf/config.yaml) file.

+The `X-API-KEY` appearing below refers to the `apisix.admin_key.key` in the `conf/config.yaml` file, which is the access token of the Admin API.

 ## Route

 *API*：/apisix/admin/routes/{id}?ttl=0